 For the description of interaction the string vertices should be defined in terms of the oscillators.
 The $n$-string vertex is a state in the $n^{th}$ tensor power of the single string Hilbert space.
 In this space the string vertex is (up to zero-modes) a squeezed state in the matter as well as in the ghost sector.
 One can write

 and so on for higher vertices if needed.
-Here, the subscripts next to the bras and kets refer to the Hilbert space index, since as mentioned, $V_n$ for $n>1$ live in a multi-string space, so for~(\ref{V2}) for example, the vertex lives in the spaces one and two.
+Here, the subscripts next to the bras and kets refer to the Hilbert space index, since as mentioned, the $V_n$ for $n>1$ live in multi-string spaces, so in~(\ref{V2}), for example, the vertex lives in the spaces one and two.
 The string field $\Psi_1$ lives in space number one and the string field $\Psi_2$ lives in space number two.
 Next, we define $\ket{V_2}$ as the inverse of $\bra{V_2}$ by the relation

 where

 The vertex $\ket{V_2}$ implements (inverse) BPZ conjugation, up to a sign that may originate from the ghost zero modes.